testingisdocumenting/blog/blog-content/articles/protect-your-future-self-by-encapsulating-test-input-preparation.md

 :include-java: com/example/portfolio/TestTransactions.java {title: "TestTransactions.createTransactions", commentsType: "inline", entries: ["createTransactions", "genTransactionId"]}

 Notice how `createTransactions` defaults values when they are not present?
-As a result of this, tests that don't need say `id` or `lot` are free to ignore them.
+As a result of this, tests that don't need, say, `id` or `lot` are free to ignore them.

 :include-java: com/example/portfolio/ProfitCalculatorWithTableDataNoIdNoPriceTest.java {title: "ignored id,lot Transaction properties", commentsType: "inline", entry: "profitShouldBeZeroIfNoLotsSet"}